 Carl is a Partner and heads the firm’s regulatory department.
 He qualified as a solicitor in 2008, joined Stephensons in 2010 and was made a Partner of the firm in 2015.
 Carl specialises in professional discipline and regulation and is recommended in the current edition of the Legal 500.

-Carl acts for clients across a number of sectors including accountancy, healthcare, financial services, legal services and sports.
-He has extensive experience of dealing with the most serious aspects of professional misconduct including dishonesty, financial misconduct, safeguarding and criminal convictions.
-He also has specialist experience of advising professional clients facing investigation due to issues of alcohol and substance misuse.
+Carl acts for a range of professional clients including doctors, chartered accountants, financial services professionals and solicitors.
+He has extensive experience of dealing with the most serious aspects of professional regulation including dishonesty, financial misconduct, practising without appropriate registration, serious breaches of professional standards, safeguarding and criminal convictions.
+Carl also has experience of successfully appealing decisions of regulatory bodies.
+This includes decisions of fitness to practise and disciplinary tribunals and decisions to refuse professional registration.

-Carl deals with cases before a range of regulators and professional bodies, including:
+Carl deals with cases before a number of regulators and professional bodies, including:

 - Association of Chartered Certified Accountants (ACCA);